badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 We keep all the clipping from before, but are a bit smarter regarding our inner loop.

-We precalculate the address of the pixel at coordinates `(x1, y)` in line 16.
+We precalculate the address of the pixel covering out start point at `(x1, y)` in line 16.
 We also precalculate the number of pixels we are going draw in line 17.

-The inner loop then counts down the number of pixels, while assigning the color to the current pixel and incrementing the address by one.
+The inner loop then counts down the number of pixels we've drawn so far, while assigning the color to the current pixel and incrementing the address by one.
 Pretty tight.
 On my machine, I get these timings:

 --markdown-end
 {{post.code("", "bash",